dxw3/dxw3-utilities/README.txt

  Text Domain:       dxw3-utilities
  Domain Path:       /languages

+The plugin collects all the plugins from the same *author* together and hides them from the plugins page.
+Manage them in the settings screen of the plugin.

 == Description ==

-This plugin collects all the separate plugins from the same author into one utilities -plugin.

 If you have a lot of plugins from the same author, this plugin helps you to keep them better organized.
-After switching the plugin on, you can control the individual plugins of the same author on the dxw3 Utilities admin menu page.
+After switching the plugin on, you can set the author's name on the plugin's settings page located at Grouped Plugins menu item.
-You can see all the plugins on this menu page and switch them on or off.
-You can select the author you want to group on the same settings menu page.
+All plugins from this author will be hidden from the plugins view.
+However, you can see all the plugins on the menu page and switch them on or off.
-The plugin author is indicated on the "Plugins" -menu page in the "Description" -column after the version number.
+You can find the plugin author -field used by this plugin on the "Plugins" -menu page in the "Description" -column after the version number.

 This plugin is especially useful in case you have several plugins that perform only minor tasks and which are developed by the same author.